ugurdogrusoz/visuall/doc/DG.md

 This guide details how a custom application can be built using Visu*all*.
 We assume the reader has already gone over [User Guide](UG.md), and in each of the following sections, we describe how to customize various parts of a Visu*all* based visual analysis tool.

-Many of the things from the name and logo of your application to the type and style of nodes and edges to default values of various settings are defined in a so-called [description file](../src/assets/app_description.json).
+Firstly, a developer who wants make customizations should only change the files under **/src/app/custom** folder.
+Many of the things from the name and logo of your application to the type and style of nodes and edges to default values of various settings are defined in a so-called [description file](../src/app/custom/config/app_description.json).
 The description file contains many sections as detailed throughout this guide.

 Once this file is prepared, the [style generator](../src/style-generator.js) file modifies [index.html](../src/index.html) file, [styles.css](../src/styles.css) file, [properties.json](../src/assets/generated/properties.json) file and [stylesheet.json](../src/assets/generated/stylesheet.json) file, resulting in the desired customization, using the command:
 - First navigate to `src` folder
-- Then execute `node style-generator.js assets/app_description.json`
+- Then execute `node style-generator.js` (by default it will use [app_description.json](../src/app/custom/config/app_description.json))

 Note that some of the changes made in the description file will automatically be shown on the web page without executing the above command.
 However, it is not always the case.
 So it is recommended to always run the style generation command after changing the description file.